 What’s The Difference Between Well Water & City Water?

+Want to know the difference between well water and city water?
 The main difference is that city water is supplied to your home by the city where you live, while well water comes from a private water supply on a residential property.

 What’s more, well water is supplied directly from the ground, meaning it does not contain chlorine, fluoride or other dangerous chemicals that are often used to treat city water.